gorkemgungormetu/HU_lecture_fall_2022/messageix_installation.md

 ## Jupyter notebook install

-The tutorial files are run from Jupyter notebook and requires installation if it was not installed by Anaconda (Miniconda).
+The tutorial files are run from Jupyter notebook and require installation if it was not installed by Anaconda (Miniconda).

 ```
 conda list nb_conda